Griezmann: I won't cut my hair even if Barcelona tell me to | Goal.com

 Griezmann has scored two goals and provided one assist in eight La Liga games so far this season.

-His big chance conversion (50 per cent) is at its highest since 2017-18, when it was 59.3 per cent and he netted 19 league goals for Atletico Madrid.
+His big chance conversion (50 per cent) is at its highest since 2017-18, when it was 59.3% and he netted 19 league goals for Atletico Madrid.

 Griezmann has also created just 0.7 chances per 90 minutes in La Liga in 2020-21, and not once did he have a lower figure at Atletico.